Mexican Repatriation: Academic research

 A National Bureau of Economic Research working paper that studied the effects of the mass repatriation concluded thatcities with larger repatriation intensity ... performed similarly or worse in terms of native employment and wages, relative to cities which were similar in most labor market characteristics but which experienced small repatriation intensity. ... our estimates suggest that [repatriation] may have further increased [native] levels of unemployment and depressed their wages. (emphasis added) The researchers suggest that this occurred in part because non-Mexican natives were paid lower wages after the repatriation, and because some jobs related to Mexican labor (such as managers of agricultural labor) were lost.

-According to legal scholar Kevin R. Johnson, the repatriation meets modern legal standards for ethnic cleansing, arguing it involved the forced removal of an ethnic minority by the government.
+According to legal scholar Kevin R. Johnson, the repatriation meets modern legal standards for ethnic cleansing, arguing that it involved the forced removal of an ethnic minority by the government.